simondbm/visualizer-docs/docs/user-guide/project-creation.md

 # Project Creation

-To create a Project, click the Projects and Models button to open the Projects and Models Management Window.
+To create a Project, click the **Projects and Models** button located on the **System Administration** tab to open the Projects and Models Management Window.

 ![Project and Models](/img/project-and-models.png)

 ## Project and Models Management

-From the Project and Models Management Window, click on the + icon to add a project.
+From the Project and Models Management Window, click on the **+** icon to add a project.
-note: Make sure you have the correct Company selected.
+Note: Make sure you have the correct Company selected.

 ![Project and Models](/img/project-add.png)